 The nation has been furiously implementing a strategy to become the world’s most competitive country in light manufacturing industries.
 As Michael Porter, the renowned Harvard professor puts it, strategy is essentially about choice.
-It is about deciding to do one thing and not other things, and therefore a tradeoff.
-Strategy therefore requires careful thinking, decision-making and courage to implement.
+It is about deciding to do one thing and not another thing, and therefore a trade off.
+Strategy therefore requires careful thinking, decision, and courage to implement.
 Ethiopia’s insistence on an industrial strategy was not popular from the start.
 Still Ethiopia implemented courageously.
 During the past 20 years, China achieved efficiency in light manufacturing previously unseen in human history.
-Unable to compete, many countries in Africa deindustrialized during China’s rise.
+Unable to compete, many countries in Africa, industrialized during China’s rise.
 Regardless, Ethiopia still stuck to its strategy and implemented furiously.
 The result of this single-minded implementation, helped by rising production costs in an increasingly wealthy China, is Ethiopia’s emergence as the world’s single lowest cost production country for the migrating industries of light manufacturing.
-Its impact is much more long term and pervasive than what meets the eye.
+This is indeed a big deal.
+Its impact is much more long term and pervasive than meets the eye.
 It puts Ethiopia in a powerful position to utilize its young population and drive fast growth for decades to come.

 The major driver of Ethiopia’s FDI surge is thus its success in taking the crown of competitiveness from China in light manufacturing.
 So now what?
 Do we sit and celebrate this magnificent progress?
 Absolutely not!
 There is much more remaining to be done compared to what has been done already if Ethiopia is to achieve prosperity.
 While the effort in attracting FDI must be kept up, there are a few areas that require similar zeal if Ethiopia is to reap the full benefits of its industrial revolution.

-While Ethiopia has a number of high profile initiatives to develop its livestock subsector, less could be said for cotton.
+While Ethiopia has a number of high profile initiatives to develop its livestock sub sector, less could be said for cotton.
 Ethiopia has more than 3.2 million hectares of land with suitable climate for cotton cultivation.
 A significant portion of this land is found under smallholder farmers.
 In Amhara region alone, there are up to 1 million small farmers who own suitable land for cotton production.
 Unfortunately, less than 10% of this land is currently producing cotton.
 The driving factor for low production is price.
-As a global commodity with unstable prices, smallholder farmers see cotton as a risky crop.
-Recent ill conceived Ethiopian policy of cotton export ban and price control did not help the matter.
-Furthermore, many governments, including the U.S., subsidize their cotton farmers while Ethiopia does not.
-The net result is that Ethiopian farmers mainly produce cotton for the purpose of crop rotation.
-The time has come for Ethiopia to set minimum prices and offer a guaranteed market for domestic cotton production.
-Any attempts in improved utilization of better seeds, use of Bt cotton, increased irrigation and good agronomic practices must first consider better and more stable pricing mechanisms.
+As a global commodity with unstable prices, small farmers see cotton as a risky crop.
+Recent ill-conceived Ethiopian policy of cotton export ban and price control did not help matters.
+Further, many governments, including the U.S. subsidize their cotton farmers while Ethiopia does not.
+The net result is that Ethiopia’s small farmers mainly produce cotton for the purpose of crop rotation.
+The time has come for Ethiopia to set minimum prices and offer a guaranteed market for cotton produced in country.
+Any attempts in improved utilization of better seeds, use of BT Cotton, increased irrigation, and good agronomic practices must first consider better and more stable pricing mechanisms.

-Domestic production of cotton will have far higher positive consequences.
+Domestic production of cotton will also have far higher positive consequences.
 Currently, Ethiopia is not globally competitive in the manufacturing of fabrics.
 A major reason is that most of its factories are operating far below capacity due to a lack of abundant supply of cotton.
 This makes a focus on cotton even more crucial for Ethiopia to sustain its emerging lead in global competitiveness in the apparel business.
 Creating an attractive domestic cotton market will lead to further industrial value addition and job creation opportunities up the chain.
-Investments in ginning, spinning, textile making, dying, and a better ground for apparel making in general.
-In other words, more focus on smallholder cotton will allow Ethiopia to achieve verticality.
+Investments in ginneries, , spinning, textile making, dying, and a better ground for apparel making in general.
+In other words, a focus on smallholder cotton will allow Ethiopia to achieve versatility.

 A domestic private sector

 Ireland is one of the great economic success stories of our times.
 Its approach is loosely similar to that of Ethiopia with its industrial parks development.
 Ireland is a small country of a few million inhabitants.
 It correctly inferred that its best positioning in the global economy is as a base to serve the gigantic European economy next door.
 Given its highly educated workforce, it incentivized and attracted the companies who control the global supply chain in high tech industries.
-The only thing that could cap Ireland’s stellar rise to the upper echelons of prosperity would be strong large domestic enterprises who would stick with it through thick and thin.
-While interlinking with the global economy is a source of strength, Ireland also lives in higher risk where changes beyond its control could derail it’s economic footing at a moment’s notice.
+Ireland’s success is now the stuff of legend.
+The only thing that could cap its stellar rise to the upper echelons of prosperity would be strong large domestic enterprises who would stick with it through thick and thin.
+While interlinking with the global economy is a source of strength, Ireland also lives in higher risk that changes beyond its control could derail its economic footing at a moment’s notice.

 Ethiopia is a large country of almost 100 million people.
-It is also located strategically within the emerging African continent, next door to the Middle East, and sits on the sidelines of the busiest shipping lanes in the world.
-It has much better opportunities to create a domestic private sector, the likes of which Korea, Taiwan, and China have created.
+It is also located strategically within an emerging Africa, next door to the Middle East, and on the sidelines of the busiest shipping lanes in the world.
+It has much better opportunities to create a domestic private sector the likes of which Korea, Taiwan, and China have created.
 Much like Ireland, Ethiopia’s uptick in garment and leather industries investment is a direct result of its ability to attract firms like PVH, H&M, and VF with solid positions within the global supply chains of apparel.
 This brilliant market led strategy can easily be repeated to create opportunities to link thousands of Ethiopian SMEs to global supply chains.
-The cardboard box maker gets to supply its much needed packaging product to manufacturers in industry parks.
+The cardboard box maker gets to supply its much-needed packaging product to manufacturers in industry parks.
 Enough demand created here may mean attractive grounds for an investment in paper mills that utilize Ethiopia’s vast eucalyptus and bamboo wealth.
-Those producing leather, fabric, buttons, clothing hangers and so on can now find big markets in their backyard.
-Professional services firms as well as banking receive fantastic stimulus to grow and reap the benefits of a global supply chain.
+Those producing leather, fabric, buttons, clothing hangers, etc. can all find big markets in their backyard.
+Professional services firms as well as banking receives fantastic stimulus to grow and reap the benefits of a global supply chain.
 The small investor with a cotton ginnery, who takes his raw material from a small cotton farmer, sees their products sold in the high value markets of Western Europe and America.
 This is not a fairy tale.
 It can and must happen in today’s Ethiopia.

 Peter Drucker, is widely credited for creating management as a formal modern discipline.
 In the middle of the last century, he lamented that American regulators’ mistaken understanding of the role of a business in society was responsible for the difficult environment for business.
 He debunks outright that the idea of profit maximization as the purpose of a business “is not only wrong but also irrelevant”.
 The business enterprise, as a part of society, serves to solve societal problems and create opportunity.
 Far from being a side concept, profits are a validation that the business enterprise is serving the biggest needs in society.
 People vote with their wallets.
 Unfortunately, Ethiopian society today resembles that which existed during Drucker’s writing in America.
 Improving the business ecosystem in Ethiopia is thus not simply an exercise of going through small changes in reform.
 Small changes, while very important, must be based on a modern understanding of business as a problem solver for society, not merely a modality to enrich the few.